Advanced Events

 Event Bubbling and Capturing

-1. Capturing: The event starts from the highest (parent) element and travels down to the element that actually triggered the event.
-For example, when a click event occurs, the event starts from the document
+1. Capturing: The event starts from the topmost (parent) element and travels down to the actual element where the event occurred.
+For example, when a click event happens, it is dispatched in sequence from the document object down to the target element.

 Stopping Event Propagation